 In 2019, Kurtz’s third year as head coach, he guided the program to a 7-3 conference record, tied for second in the final league standings.
 That marked the program’s highest finish in the conference standings since the 2013 team finished in a tie for first.
 In addition, the Hornets had four players named all-conference, the most for the team since the 2013 squad placed five members on the all-league team.

-Kurtz has his finger prints an array of duties for the program, including recruiting, on-court coaching, scheduling, travel, budget and equipment.
-In addition, he serves as the liaison between the team and other athletics department staff.
+As an assistant coach (2004-16), Kurtz had his fingerprints an array of duties for the program, including recruiting, on-court coaching, scheduling, travel, budget and equipment.

 Kurtz was named the 2013 ITA Northwest Region Assistant Coach of the Year after helping guide the Hornets to Big Sky regular season and tournament crowns, as well as an NCAA Tournament appearance.
 The team finished with a 17-13 overall record and a 9-1 mark in the conference despite using a singles lineup that consisted of one senior and five underclassmen in every match.
 Five Hornets received some form of all-conference recognition, with Marek Marksoo being named the league’s co-MVP.